stereobooster/react-fsm-example/README.md

 From my personal experimentation, I found that prefetch can win anywhere from 300ms to seconds.

-But this comes with a cost - we broke encapsulation.
-Connector-component was only responsible for dispatching actions and logic was encapsulated in Redux, but now it (logic) is also exposed to the connector.
+But the win comes with a cost - we broke encapsulation.
+Connector-component was only responsible for dispatching actions and logic was encapsulated in Redux, but now logic is also exposed to the connector.

+### CORS

+We try to win milliseconds with prefetch "cheat", but the same time if the request is doing preflight CORS check it can add seconds of pause to the final experience (depends on the network).
+It is a good idea to optimize this thing first before you jump into prefetch solution.

+Remove CORS if an endpoint is public and doesn't require authentication e.g. everybody can read it anyway and it is not user specific.
+CORS is not securing anything in this case.
+If you use `fetch` remove all custom headers and use classic GET/POST, otherwise the browser will trigger CORS preflight check.

+If you use CORS, make sure it can be cached by the browser ([Access-Control-Max-Age](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Max-Age)).

 ## When to use it